SysVisionz/sysvisionz-react-dropdown/README.md

 1.0 -
 initial release
 1.1 -
-implemented ability to use any JSX element as main menu button
+implemented ability to use any JSX element as activating button
-implemented keepOpen option
+implemented keepOpen prop.
 1.2 -
 resolved location issues with package.json reversed dropDirection and popDirection for clarity. cleaner implementation of several code sections.
+1.3 -
+allowed for multiple dropdowns to be generated.
+1.4 -
+added style prop.
+1.5 -
+added buttonId and menuId properties added ability to split array elements into ```id``` and ```children``` properties.
+1.6 -
+added onToggle, onOpen, and onClose properties.
+1.7 -
+added delay and clickableInDelay properties.